 - A. Permit requirement.
 No person shall, without first securing a permit from the County, move, locate, relocate, transport, or dock a floating home within the unincorporated area of the County. - B. Standards and criteria.
 The following standards apply to floating homes, in addition to those contained in Title 19 (Buildings) of the County Code. - 1.
 Floating home size limitations.
-Floating homes shall not exceed the following maximum dimensions, except where a Master Plan establishes different dimensional standards or a Floating Home Architectural Deviation or Floating Home Adjustment Permit Exception is approved in compliance with Chapter 22.46 (Floating Home Adjustments and Deviations).
+Floating homes shall not exceed the following maximum dimensions, except where a Master Plan establishes different dimensional standards or a Floating Home Exception is approved in compliance with Chapter 22.46 (Floating Home Exceptions).
 Floating homes may vary from the dimensional standards established by a Master Plan with Floating Home Exception approval.
 Maximum dimensions for length and width shall include the barge or other floatation structure. - a.
 Floor area.
 The floor area of any story above the lowest story of the superstructure shall not exceed 80 percent of the story immediately below the second story. - b.
 Height: 16 feet, measured from the water line at high tide or while the floating home is floating.
-(See Figure 3-1428.) - c.
-Length: 46 feet. - d.
+(See Figure 3-28.) - c.
+Length: 46 feet.

+d.
 Width: 20 feet.

-FIGURE 3-1428 FLOATING HOME HEIGHT LIMITATIONS
+FIGURE 3-28 FLOATING HOME HEIGHT LIMITATIONS

 2. Mooring.
 All vessels shall be securely and safely moored to ensure that the required space between floating homes is maintained at all times, in compliance with Section 22.32.070.C (Floating Home Marinas - Standards and Criteria).
 Vessels shall be moored to provide a clear waterway projection between adjoining boats or floating homes of at least six feet on all sides.
-A clearance of 10 feet shall be maintained when either floating home is in excess of one habitable story in height, as defined by the California Building Code.
+A clearance of 10 feet shall be maintained when either floating home is in excess of one story in height.
 These requirements shall not apply between the vessel and the walkway or slip.
-See Figure 3-1529.
+See Figure 3-29.